Michael Gardiner: Professional career

+West Coast Eagles (1997-2006)

+1996-1997: Number 1 draft pick and debut

-Gardiner was selected by the West Coast Eagles with the number 1 draft pick in the 1996 AFL Draft.
+Gardiner was selected by the West Coast Eagles with the number 1 draft pick in the 1996 AFL draft.

 Gardiner debuted in 1997 in Round 4 against Hawthorn, at only 17 years of age.
 His number 1 draft pick status came with big expectations from his new club to immediately establish himself as an emerging ruckman/forward.
-He did not disappoint, winning a Rising Star Rookie of the Year nomination in West Coats's Round 19 win over Hawthorn.
+He did not disappoint, winning a Rising Star Rookie of the Year nomination in West Coast's Round 19 win over Hawthorn.
 He played 10 games for the season, including his first Finals Match in the semi-final loss.
 West Coast led at every break before being defeated by 13 points by North Melbourne, who went on to play St Kilda in the Preliminary Final.

-Finals 1998 & 1999
+1998-2000: First finals win

 Gardiner played 14 games in his second season of AFL Football, averaging 10 disposals and 15 hit-outs a game in a season where he appeared in his second Finals Match.
-His season ending with defeat in the a qualifying final loss.
-In 1999 he played in 17 matches, averaging just under 10 disposals 14 hit-outs per game.
+His season ended with a defeat in the qualifying final.
+In 1999, he played in 17 matches, averaging just under 10 disposals and 14 hit-outs per game.
 Gardiner appeared in both Finals Matches with West Coast, including his first Finals win as a Player in the Qualifying Final win.
 His season ended with a semi-final loss in week 2.

 The 2000 AFL season saw Gardiner play all of the first 14 matches of the season, before being restricted to just 1 more game for the rest of the season.
-He had his first 20 plus disposals match against Fremantle in Round 6, kicking 3 goals against Melbourne the following week.
+He had his first 20-plus disposals match against Fremantle in Round 6, kicking 3 goals against Melbourne the following week.
 He also was awarded 3 Brownlow Medal votes for his 21 disposal, 31 hit-out performance in Round 11.
 He averaged a personal best 19.6 hit-outs per game for the season.

-All Australian Team 2003
+2001-2004: All Australian Team and Best & Fairest award

-The 2001 through 2003 seasons saw Gardiner steadily improve in the Ruck, his average hit-outs per season increased from 18.7 to a career best 25.2 per game over the three seasons.
-In Round 5, 2003 he was awarded the Ross Glendinning Medal for best afield in West Coast's win over rivals Fremantle.
+The 2001 through 2003 seasons saw Gardiner steadily improve in the ruck; his average hit-outs per season increased from 18.7 to a career best 25.2 per game over the three seasons.
+In Round 5, 2003, he was awarded the Ross Glendinning Medal for best afield in West Coast's win over rivals Fremantle.
 West Coast's 2002 and 2003 seasons ended in defeat in the Elimination Final on both occasions.
-He was recognized for his improved consistency by being selected in the 2003 All-Australian Team.
+He was recognised for his improved consistency by being selected in the 2003 All-Australian Team.
 However, he was then limited by chronic knee injuries, and played 18 games in the next three seasons with the Eagles with Dean Cox becoming the leading ruckman in the AFL competition.
 Gardiner's 2004 season was limited to only the first 3 matches, with a knee injury ending his season.